-What Is Punishment Psychology, And Should You Use It?
+What Is Psychological Punishment, And Should You Use It?

 The Law Of Effect

-The Law of Effect was a theory that satisfying responses cause an individual's actions to be repeated, and unwelcome responses cause these actions to occur less often.
-For example, if you inadvertently did something nice for someone and they praised you for it, you would be more likely to do it again, right?
-Dr. Skinner found three different operant responses that follow certain behaviors.
-These include:
+The Law of Effect theory was that satisfying responses can cause an individual's actions to be repeated, and unwelcome responses can cause these actions to occur less frequently.
+For example, if you did something nice for someone else, and they praised you for it, you might be more likely to do it again.

-- Neutral responses are those that do not decrease or increase the probability of the behavior happening again.
+- Neutral responses, which are those that do not decrease or increase the probability of the behavior happening again.

-- Reinforcement is a response that increases the chances of a certain behavior happening again.
-They may either be negative or positive.
+- Reinforcement, which is a response that increases the chances of a certain behavior happening again.

-Negative punishment is when the person doing the punishing removes some kind of stimulus that the subject considers a privilege.
-For example, if you come in late for work, your boss may take some of your pay away, or if you do not do your work properly, you may not get the promotion you want.
-The punishment increases the chances that you will come in on time and do your work the way you are supposed to, so you will get your pay and possibly receive that promotion.
+Negative punishment is when the person doing the punishing removes a stimulus that the subject considers a privilege.
+For example, if you arrive at work an hour late, your boss may not pay you for that hour, or if you do not do your work properly, you may not get the promotion you want.
+The punishment can increase the chance that you come in on time and do your work properly because of your desire for pay and a promotion.

 Positive And Negative Reinforcement

 There are two other forms of operant conditioning: positive and negative reinforcement.
 These are similar to the punishment theory but reversed.
 They can be used to reinforce a behavior rather than discourage a behavior.